slact/nchan/README.md

 Nchan supports several different kinds of subscribers for receiving messages: *Websocket*, *EventSource* (Server Sent Events),  *Long-Poll*, and *Interval-Poll*.

 - ##### Long-Polling
+  The tried-and-true server-push method supported by every browser out there.

   Initiated by sending an HTTP `GET` request to a channel subscriber endpoint.

   The long-polling subscriber walks through a channel's message queue via the built-in cache mechanism of HTTP clients, namely with the "`Last-Modified`" and "`Etag`" headers.
 Explicitly, to receive the next message for given a long-poll subscriber response, send a request with the "`If-Modified-Since`" header set to the previous response's "`Last-Modified`" header, and "`If-None-Match`" likewise set to the previous response's "`Etag`" header.
   Sending a request without a "`If-Modified-Since`" or "`If-None-Match`" headers returns the oldest message in a channel's message queue, or waits until the next published message, depending on the value of the `nchan_subscriber_first_message` config directive.

 - ##### Interval-Polling
   Works just like long-polling, except if the requested message is not yet available, immediately responds with a `304 Not Modified`.
+  There is no way to differentiate between long-poll and interval-poll subscriber requests, so long-polling must be disabled for a subscriber location if you wish to use interval-polling.

 - ##### Websocket
+  Bidirectional communication for web browsers.
+Part of the [HTML5 spec](http://www.w3.org/TR/2014/REC-html5-20141028/single-page.html).
 Nchan supports the latest protocol version 13 ([RFC 6455](https://tools.ietf.org/html/rfc6455)).

-To use a websocket subscriber, initiate a connection to the desired subscriber endpoint location.
+  Initiated by sending a websocket handshake to the desired subscriber endpoint location.

   If the websocket connection is closed by the server, the `close` frame will contain the HTTP response code and status line describing the reason for closing the connection.
   Websocket extensions and subprotocols are not yet supported, nor are server-side keep-alive pings.

 - ##### EventSource
+  Also known as [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) or SSE, it predates Websockets in the [HTML5 spec](http://www.w3.org/TR/2014/REC-html5-20141028/single-page.html), and is a [very simple protocol](http://www.w3.org/TR/eventsource/#event-stream-interpretation).

-  Also known as Server-Sent Events or SSE, EventSource subscriber connections are initiated by sending an HTTP `GET` request to a channel subscriber endpoint with the "`Accept: text/event-stream`" header.
+  Initiated by sending an HTTP `GET` request to a channel subscriber endpoint with the "`Accept: text/event-stream`" header.

   Each message `data: ` segment will be prefaced by the message `id: `.
   To resume a closed EventSource connection from the last-received message, initiate the connection with the "`Last-Event-ID`" header set to the last message's `id`.

 - ##### HTTP [Chunked Transfer](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.6.1)